 While I prefer Icom products, those from Alinco, Kenwood, Yaesu, and others are just as good, if they have the features you're interested in.
 The number of built-in memory channels is a typical, must-have feature, but shouldn't be the main selection criteria.
 Remember too, in a mobile scenario, selectivity is much more important than sensitivity.
 This fact rules out every handheld on the market!

 Almost all modern transceivers come with DSP (digital signal processing).
 Those with IF-based DSP (Icom IC-7000, IC-7100, IC-7300, and Yaesu's FT991) are preferred, over AF-based (Kenwood TS-480 or Yaesu FT-857) ones for several reasons.
-Let me add, that after-market, AF-based DSP units are very good, and sometimes better built-in ones.
+Let me add, that after-market, AF-based DSP units are very good, and sometimes better than built-in ones.
 But don't buy one just because, at least until have tried the built in one.

 Typically, IF-based DSPs have adjustable bandwidths, and do not require additional IF filters (selectivity) to be installed.
 Transceivers without an IF DSP, will require purchasing narrower SSB filters in most cases.
 You might get by without doing so, but you'll soon realize why narrow bandpass filters are a basic requirement of mobile operation.
 The cost of these filters need to be considered in your purchase criteria.

 One very valuable feature is auto off.
 And make sure you set it up during the installation process, lest you end up with a dead battery!
 And forget about ignition-switch-controlled relays, as they cause more issues than they solve.
 Incidentally, external automatic on/off devices have their place, but they're a poor substitute for built in ones.